 I do have to commend Sling TV for supporting more languages than YuppTV, and it does have more channels.

-For me, the only thing I didn’t like about Sling TV was its price. $20 bucks a month seems to be a little steep for an Internet subscription.
+For me, the only thing I didn’t like about Sling TV was its price that seems to be a little steep for an Internet subscription.
 However, when I think about how much a comparable cable package would cost a month, Sling TV seems more than reasonable.